hitokiri-mata/katacoda-courses/kubernetes-observability/hpa/step5-apply-hpa.md

 `kubectl top pods`{{execute T1}}

-Do you see how the CPU is....
+Do you see how the CPU is...